List of roller coaster elements: Batwing

 A batwing is a heart-shaped roller coaster element that features two inversions.
 The train goes into a reverse sidewinder, followed by a sidewinder.
 It is the inverse of a cobra roll.

 Like other inversions, this element has different names depending on the roller coaster's manufacturer.
 It is most commonly known as a batwing, which is the term used by Bolliger & Mabillard (B&M).
 Afterburn at Carowinds and Montu at Busch Gardens Tampa Bay are two examples that feature this element.
 It was first marketed as a Kamikaze Kurve by Arrow Dynamics during the construction of Orient Express at Worlds of Fun, which opened in 1980.
 Arrow would later refer to the element as a boomerang in future projects, such as the defunct Great American Scream Machine at Six Flags Great Adventure.
 One variation of the batwing is known as a bowtie, where the entrance and exit of the inversion are in the same direction.
 Dragon Mountain at Marineland of Canada is the only coaster to feature this element, according to the Roller Coaster DataBase.

 Bent Cuban eight

 A bent Cuban eight is a double inversion element that features two "bent and twisted" Immelmann loops that are connected back to back.
-Designed by Maurer Rides GmbH, the element only appears on two X-Car roller coaster models from the company, including G Force that was at Drayton Manor Theme Park.
+Designed by Maurer Rides GmbH, the element only appears on two X-Car roller coaster models from the company, including G Force, formerly located at Drayton Manor Theme Park.